 [From ws 5/19 p.8 Study Article 19: July 8-14, 2019]

-Is there love and justice among Jehovah’s Witnesses for sexually abused children or are ex-Witnesses exaggerating the size of the problem?
+Love and Justice in the Face of Wickedness among Jehovah’s Witnesses.
+Does it really exist for sexually abused children or are ex-Witnesses exaggerating the size of the problem?
 This is examined in this review of the above Watchtower study article.

 The study article opens with this statement in an attempt to take the moral high ground.
 “JEHOVAH GOD hates all forms of wickedness.
 (Read Psalm 5:4-6.)
 How he must hate child sexual abuse—an especially repugnant wicked deed!
 In imitation of Jehovah, we as his Witnesses abhor child abuse and do not tolerate it in the Christian congregation.—Romans 12:9; Hebrews 12:15-16.”

 All lovers of God and justice would agree with the thoughts expressed in the first two sentences in the above quotation.
 It is the last sentence to which we take exception.
 Let us examine this statement in a little more depth and the reason many take exceptions to that last sentence will become apparent.

 To “abhor” means to “regard with disgust and hatred”.
 So how is this disgust and hatred shown?
 By actions?
 Or just by nice sounding words and platitudes?